What defines the best homemade tomato sauce recipe? The answer for me is that should be extremely easy to make and absolutely stunning in flavour.

 If you haven’t got any basil, another wonderful herb to use is fresh parsley.
 It’s by far the most useful fresh herb you can find because you can buy a bag in the supermarket and keep it into the freezer, taking out a little bit whenever you need it.

 Fresh parsley is best added to the onion and garlic stage and gently fried in the olive oil to release its flavour.

 If you have no opportunity to add fresh herbs you can turn to dried herbs.
 In that case, dried basil is fine but it has a totally different flavour to fresh basil.
 I’m not a big fan of dried basil, but a little bit is fine.

 Dried parsley is fairly innocuous and can be used quite liberally without worrying that you might overpower the flavour unless you really overdo it.

-Dried oregano has a very pungent flavour and I like to use it in very small quantities.
+Dried oregano has a very pungent flavour and I like to use it in very small quantities in this sauce.

 You can use all 3 herbs in your tomato sauce.
-I normally just use parsley and will always choose fresh over dried.
+I normally just use parsley and/or basil and will always choose fresh over dried when possible.